-Table 1 displays cross-validated NTC hindcasts for 1982-2010 along with realtime forecast values for 2011 and 2012 using the new statistical scheme, while Figure 1 displays observations versus cross-validated NTC hindcasts.
-We have correctly predicted above- or below-average seasons in 22 out of 31 hindcast years (71%).
-Our predictions have had a smaller error than climatology in 19 out of 31 years (61%).
-Our average hindcast error is 41 NTC units, compared with 55 NTC units for climatology.
+We have correctly predicted by early April above- or below-average seasons in 23 out of 33 hindcast years (70%).
+Our predictions have had a smaller error than climatology in 20 out of 33 years (61%).
+Our average hindcast error is 44 NTC units, compared with 53 NTC units for climatology.
 Figure 2 displays the locations of each of our predictors, while Table 2 displays the individual linear correlations between each predictor and NTC over the 1982-2010 hindcast period.
 All predictors correlate significantly at the 90% level using a two-tailed Student's t-test and assuming that each year represents an individual degree of freedom.
 The reader will note that we are incorporating a dynamical SST forecast from the European Centre for Medium-Range Weather Forecasts (ECMWF).
 Hindcast data provided by Frederic Vitart indicates that the ECMWF model system 3 has significant forecast skill for SSTs across the various Nino regions for September from a 1 March forecast date.
 We utilize the ECMWF ensemble mean prediction for September Nino 3 SSTs.
 The ECMWF has recently upgraded to system 4.
 Hindcast data from this new model is not available yet, but it is assumed that the model has improved skill to system 3.
 Hindcast data from 1982-2010 show that the ECMWF forecast from system 3 from a 1 March issue date correlates with observed September Nino 3 SSTs at 0.63.
-Table 3 displays the 2013 observed values for each of the four predictors in the new statistical forecast scheme.
-Table 4 displays the statistical model output for the 2013 hurricane season.
+Table 3 displays the 2015 observed values for each of the four predictors in the new statistical forecast scheme.
+Table 4 displays the statistical model output for the 2015 hurricane season.

-Table 1: Observed versus early April cross-validated hindcast NTC for 1982-2010 using our new forecast scheme as well as the statistical model's real-time output for 2011 and 2012.
+Table 1: Observed versus early April cross-validated hindcast NTC for 1982-2010 using our new forecast scheme as well as the statistical model's real-time output for 2011-2014.
 Average errors for cross-validated hindcast NTC and climatological NTC predictions are given without respect to sign.
 Red bold-faced years in the "Hindcast NTC" column are years that we did not go the right way, while red bold-faced years in the "Hindcast improvement over Climatology" column are years that we did not beat climatology.
-The hindcast went the right way with regards to an above- or below-average season in 22 out of 31 years (71%), while hindcast improvement over climatology occurred in 19 out of 31 years (61%).
-The hindcast has improved upon climatology in all but six years since 1993.
+The hindcast went the right way with regards to an above- or below-average season in 23 out of 33 years (70%), while hindcast improvement over climatology occurred in 20 out of 33 years (61%).
+The hindcast has improved upon climatology in all but seven years since 1993.